BoardActive/BD-SDK-iOS/README.md

 Once you create a related Firebase project you can download the ```GoogleService-Info.plist``` and hang on to that file for use in the "CocoaPods" section.

 ### Receiving your Branddrop AppKey
-* Please email the Firebase key found in the Firebase project settings “Service Accounts” -> “Firebase Admin SDK” under “Firebase service account” to [taylor@boardactive.com](taylor@boardactive.com) and he will respond with your  AppKey.
+* Please email the Firebase key found in the Firebase project settings “Service Accounts” -> “Firebase Admin SDK” under “Firebase service account” to [taylor@branddrop.us](taylor@branddrop.us) and he will respond with your  AppKey.

 ### Installing the BAKit SDK
 *  for iOS utilizes Swift 4.0 and supports iOS 10+.